 We want cotton farming to be economically viable, especially for smallholders.
 Better farming practices are not just about better soil and better crops.
 They mean living wages, decent working conditions, access to grievance and remediation channels, gender empowerment and the end of forced labour.
 Whole farming communities must benefit.

 We will drive global demand for sustainable cotton

 We will encourage suppliers, manufacturers, retailers and brands to source Better Cotton.
 We will do everything we can to give farming communities more and more market access for their in-demand crop.
 We will build awareness, interest and preference for Better Cotton among consumers.

-The 2030 Strategy consists of five new impact target areas to measure and report on.
-Impact targets in each of these areas will provide metrics to ensure greater demonstrable impact and progressive, measurable change at the field level by 2030.
+The 2030 Strategy consists of five new Impact Target areas to measure and report on: Climate Change Mitigation, Soil Health, Women’s Empowerment, Pesticides, and Sustainable Livelihoods.
+Impact Targets in each of these areas will provide metrics to ensure greater demonstrable impact and progressive, measurable change at the field level by 2030.
 These new commitments align with the 2030 Sustainable Development Goals and build on the agreements reached at COP26 to reach actionable climate mitigation outcomes for cotton farming communities.

 To read about our Impact Targets in these five areas, click here.